vernekarp/neo4j-python-movies/README.md

 # neo4j-python-movies
-Neo4j application with Flask using the neo4j-python-driver
+Neo4j application with Flask using the neo4j-python-driver.
+This application demonstrates the creation of sample neo4j movie's and person's nodes and their relationship, during installation, along with accessing them via Flask Endpoints.

 ### Pre-requisites
 The setup was carried using the below environment